Leading improvement in maths education across England

 The Maths Hubs Programme, coordinated by the NCETM, brings together mathematics education professionals in a collaborative national network of 40 hubs, each locally led by an outstanding school or college, to develop and spread excellent practice, for the benefit of all pupils and students.

-As we hear of events and opportunities we will post them onto our news and events page.
-You can also visit the Maths Hub websites by following the links below.
+As we hear of events and opportunities we will post them at the bottom of this page.
+For the most up-to-date news and events please visit your local Maths Hub's website by following the links below.

 Our regional Maths Hubs are:

 Each Maths Hub is made up of a partnership of schools, colleges and other organisations working together to provide support for maths teaching in a particular region of England.